anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The registrar MUST fetch the LDevID(RegAgt) certificate based on the SubjectKeyIdentifier (SKID) in the header of the agent-signed-data from the PVR.
 The registrar includes the LDevID(RegAgt) certificate information into the RVR if the PVR asked for the assertion "agent-proximity".

 The MASA in turn verifies the registrar EE certificate is included in the PVR ("prior-signed-voucher-request" of RVR) in the "agent-provided-proximity-registrar-certificate" leaf and may assert the PVR as "verified" or "logged" instead of "proximity", as there is no direct connection between the pledge and the registrar.

 In addition, the MASA can state the assertion "agent-proximity" as follows:
 The MASA can verify the signature of the agent-signed-data contained in the prior-signed-voucher-request, based on the provided LDevID(RegAgt) certificate in the "agent-sign-cert" leaf of the RVR.
 If both can be verified successfully, the MASA can assert "agent-proximity" in the voucher.
-Otherwise, it may assert "verified" or "logged".

 Depending on the MASA verification policy, it may also respond with a suitable 4xx or 5xx status code as described in section 5.6 of {{RFC8995}}.
 The voucher then can be supplied via the registrar to the registrar-agent.